gvwilson/thirdbit/src/fiction/makers-return/index.md

 It was the same cylinder,
 or at least it had the same letters stenciled on it, but a hairline crack ran the length of its lid.
-The same old woman was inside, her skin gray and papery.
+The same old woman lay inside, her skin gray and papery.

 "You were telling the truth,"
 Patient said,
 its voice all the more terrifying for being quiet.
-"These two *are* Makers.
+"They *are* Makers.
 They *have* returned.
 But not for us.
 Not for *me*."